 A lot of insider threat problems are opportunistic in nature.
 People suddenly find that they have access (or still have access), and then go a little beyond what they were employed to do.

 After all, nobody will know, right?

-This opportunistic behaviour, however, disappears when the employee believes that someone will discover the inappropriate behaviour.
+This opportunistic behavior, however, disappears when the employee believes that someone will discover the inappropriate behavior.